-This traditional Japanese-style cucumber and wakame salad is a type of sunumono — vinegary cold dishes that add savor to the plate.
-Wakame, is one of the most widely used sea vegetables in Japanese cuisine, surpassed only by nori and kombu.
+This traditional Japanese-style cucumber and kombu salad is a type of sunumono — vinegary cold dishes that add savor to the plate.
+Kombu is one of the most widely used sea vegetables in Japanese cuisine, surpassed only by nori.

 Sunomono preparations can impart a range of vinegary, salty flavors, from mild to quite tart.
 This salad is on the mild side, though you can always ramp up the vinegar and salt to your taste.

-For the most part, wakame — a dark-green, long-leafed sea vegetable — is harvested from the Hokkaido area of the Sea of Japan.
-It’s is closest in appearance and use to kombu and with its mild flavor, is a good choice for those who aren’t fond of strong sea flavors.
+For the most part kombu — a dark-green, long-leafed sea vegetable — is harvested from the Hokkaido area of the Sea of Japan.
+With its mild flavor, is a good choice for those who aren’t fond of strong sea flavors.

 - 1 long English cucumber, very thinly sliced